mareframe/vat/README.md

 At present `vat` is a moving target.
 I welcome all feedback on it's UI as well as any additional features, you would like to see added.
 Please report issues and feature requests.
 Once I am happy with `vat`'s UI, I will freeze this branch and take all new development to a different branch.

+Please note if you if you are interested in running `vat` in the manner shown in the example (i.e. on a web server), you must install [shiny-server](https://www.rstudio.com/products/shiny/shiny-server/).

-Atlantis users may also be interested in my [rlantis](http://github.com/cddesja/rlantis) package.
+Atlantis users may also be interested in the [rlantis](http://github.com/mareframe/rlantis) package.
 This package contains helper files for Atlantis as well as creating static graphs.